 Alternatively, you can rent your own car, which will also give you the opportunity to easily visit other ski resorts and places of interest nearby!

-Matsumae Castle (also known as Fukushima Castle) is the only Japanese style castle to have been built in Hokkaido.
-The current castle tower was constructed in the early 1960s and the former castle ground have been turned into the sprawling Matsumae Park, where over ten thousand cherry trees are planted!
+Matsumae Castle (also known as Fukushima Castle) is the only Japanese-style castle to have been built in Hokkaido.
+The current castle tower was constructed in the early 1960s and the former castle ground has been turned into the sprawling Matsumae Park, where over ten thousand cherry trees are planted and bloom every spring!

 Kikonai station is served by the JR Hokkaido Shinkansen & South Hokkaido Railway.